daronphang/coding_resources/databases/sql/conditional_expressions.md

 ## CASE:
 Similar to IF/ELSE statement when certain conditions are met.
 Has two forms, one is an expression, ot her is search condition.
+For expression, the case_value compares with when_value.
 ```sql
 # expression
 CASE case_value